Berger shoots another 65, moves atop Honda leaderboard

 Among notables, Brooks Koepka (72) is even par through two rounds.
 Joaquin Niemann, last week’s winner at Genesis who was 4 under at one point Thursday, went into the water on his finishing hole and missed the cut by one shot, his 73 leaving him 3 over.

-The cut will be 2 over, and either 72 or 73 players will advance.
+The cut was 2 over, and 72 players went to bed Friday night knowing they would play the weekend.

-He was the only player who didn’t finish the second round.
+Andrew Kozan — another Palm Beach-area native, playing at home — was the only player who didn’t finish the second round on Friday night.
 Kozan was 2 over, right on the cut line, and was in the fairway on the par-5 18th about 250 yards from the green.
-He elected to not play his second shot because of the darkness and will resume Saturday at 6:50 a.m.,
+He elected to not play his second shot Friday because of the darkness.

+So he returned Saturday morning, made par, and made his first PGA Tour cut.

 DIVOTS: Gov. Ron DeSantis presented Barbara Nicklaus with the Florida Medal of Freedom, in recognition of the charitable work she and husband Jack Nicklaus have done for decades. … Patrick Reed was 10 over on his last 10 holes.
 He shot 79 and finished 9 over. … John Huh’s round of 65 — which moved him from 86th into the top 10 — was fueled by five consecutive birdies, matching the second-longest streak ever at the Honda.
 Fred Couples made six in a row in 1985, when the event was at Eagle Trace and Curtis Strange’s first-place check was $90,000.
 This year’s Honda winner gets $1.44 million. … Louis Oosthuizen, the highest-ranked player in the field at No. 13 in the world, rallied for a 65 — 10 shots better than his opening round — and got to even-par 140.